 These kill the fungus at the source.
 They can come in liquid, gel or powder form.
 Regardless of your preference, you just need to follow the manufacturer’s directions to ensure the fungi clears up as quickly as possible.
 Depending on the severity, it may take one to six weeks to fully eliminate the fungus.
 Even if the symptoms subside that you should continue with the medication.
 Again, be sure to follow the treatment as directed on the label.

 Together with the medication, always wash and dry your feet.
 If you sweat a lot keep an extra pair of socks on hand.
 With the medication and keeping your feet dry, you’re sure to get rid of athlete’s foot quickly.
-Just be sure that you consult with a doctor or a podiatrist at the onset so it could be treated immediately.
+Just be sure that you consult with a Our Melbourne Podiatry Clinic at the onset so it could be treated immediately.